Labor is a pain. Literally.

 Bitter orange or citrus aurantium oil brings forth a soothing, citrus scent that’s said to relieve anxiety in laboring moms.

-A study of 126 laboring moms, some of whom inhaled diluted bitter-orange-soaked gauzes, found women reported less anxiety when inhaling the bitter orange.
+A laboring moms, some of whom inhaled diluted bitter-orange-soaked gauzes, found women reported less anxiety when inhaling the bitter orange.

 Bitter orange also pairs well with lavender oil to create a soothing, yet invigorating scent.